3 ways to reward your players with prizes

 1. Send them a prize

-In an article published here by Elena from Before the Mast RPG, she talks about hosting events & activities and then rewarding players with prizes, and says “Having a concrete prize, to hold in your hand and to remain as a wonderful souvenir of the story you are writing together, counts a lot and it is more thoughtful”.
+In an article published here by Elena from Before the Mast RPG, she talks about hosting events & activities and then rewarding players with prizes, sending bonus code on their betting accounts, and says “Having a concrete prize, to hold in your hand and to remain as a wonderful souvenir of the story you are writing together, counts a lot and it is more thoughtful”.
 Which is completely true, having a physical prize can mean a lot more than something digital.

 In the past I’ve sent prizes to players in my Blue Dwarf game, which include several mugs, and also a custom-made Starbug which was created out of modelling clay and given away as a competition prize on our 9 year anniversary.